Rubayet19/personal-api-dashboard/memory.md

 The project is a web application for managing API keys and monitoring API usage across various services.
 It consists of a frontend built with React, Vite, TypeScript, and Tailwind CSS/Shadcn UI, and a backend using FastAPI and Python.

-Phase 3.1-3.3 (API Key Management) has been implemented, including:
+Phases 1-4 have been completed and all components are now working correctly.
+The application provides:
-- Frontend UI for managing API keys (ApiKeyManager component)
+- User authentication with JWT tokens
-- Backend endpoints for CRUD operations on API keys
+- API key management with secure storage
-- Mock DynamoDB storage for API keys
+- API request building and testing interface
-- Tests for the API key management functionality
+- Modern UI with Shadcn UI components

-- Special handling for large API keys with a detail view modal
+Recent fixes that were implemented:
-- Copy-to-clipboard functionality for API keys
+- Added missing `api` object export to api.ts for proper API client functionality

-The application is now in a working state with the following fixed issues:
+- Fixed import paths in ApiRequestForm and ApiResponse components
-- Updated the moto import in mock_db.py to use mock_aws instead of mock_dynamodb
+- Added consistent layout with Sidebar to the ApiRequestPage
-- Fixed the authentication implementation in auth.py
+- Fixed navigation from Dashboard to API Request Builder
-- Added the missing getToken function in api.ts
+- Added `get_api_key_by_id` alias function in backend's mock_db.py
-- Resolved CORS issues for development environment
+- Properly implemented Shadcn UI components with all required dependencies
-- Fixed signup/login flow to handle the correct response formats
+- Resolved dependency conflicts by enforcing correct package versions

 ## Completed Tasks